-One child was pronounced dead and at least 45 other individuals were injured after their driver lost control of their bus, causing it to leave an Arkansas highway and overturn.
+In Arkansas today, one child was pronounced dead and at least 45 other individuals were injured after their driver lost control of their bus, causing it to leave the highway and overturn.

 The Arkansas State Police said the bus was returning the Orange Mound youth football team to Memphis, Tennessee, early Monday morning after a championship football game in Dallas over the weekend.
 The crash happened at about 2:40 a.m. along Interstate 30 near Benton, Arkansas.